Rejoiceavl/voting-system-contract/README.md

 - Create and manage proposals
 - Vote on proposals with weighted votes based on token holdings
 - Track user votes to prevent double voting
+- Retrieve proposal details
+- Check if a user has voted on a proposal

 ## Contract Details